pyrsmk/Horizon/README.md

 console.log(Horizon.orientation);
 ```

-When your layout or viewport is modified (because the user has resized its browser or, per example, he changed his device orientation), Horizon's automatically detecting the new configuration by calling :
+When your layout or viewport is modified (because the user has resized its browser or, per example, he changed his device orientation), Horizon's automatically detecting the new configuration.
+But in some cases, please note that you may need to detect the new configuration by yourself :

 ```js
 Horizon.detectViewport();
 Horizon.detectLayout();
 Horizon.detectOrientation();
 ```

-But in some cases, please note that you may need to call these functions by yourself.

 Advanced use
 ------------